JonPara/VBA_Script/README.md

 ![moderate_solution](Images/moderate_solution.png)

-### Hard

-* Your solution will include everything from the moderate challenge.
+* My solution included everything from the moderate challenge.

-* Your solution will also be able to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
+* Also be able to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

-* Solution will look as follows.
+* Solution looked as follows:

 ![hard_solution](Images/hard_solution.png)